Diving into our Content Curation Process

 Here is a litmus test to see if a piece of content is share-worthy:

-If this seems daunting at first, you’ll get the hang of it and figure out what works best for you.
-This is just a glimpse into one creative’s content curation examples and experience.
+If figuring out how to curate content seems daunting at first, stick with it.
+You’ll get the hang of it and figure out what works best for you.
+This is just a glimpse into one creative’s experience.
 The important thing is just that you share with the world.
-We could use a different perspective here and there.
+We could all use a different perspective here and there.

 Previous